 § 6702.
-Transfer and assignment of rights, title, and interests in property interest of the Pennsylvania Avenue Development Corporation in and to all leases, covenants, agreements, and easements the Corporation executed before April 1, 1996, in carrying out its powers and duties under the Pennsylvania Avenue Development Corporation Act of 1972 (Public Law 92-578, 86 Stat.
+Transfer and assignment of rights, title, and interests in property

+- (1) LEASES, COVENANTS, AGREEMENTS, AND EASEMENTS.-As provided in this section, the General Services Administration, the National Capital Planning Commission, and the National Park Service have the rights, title, and interest of the Pennsylvania Avenue Development Corporation in and to all leases, covenants, agreements, and easements the Corporation executed before April 1, 1996, in carrying out its powers and duties under the Pennsylvania Avenue Development Corporation Act of 1972 (Public Law 92-578, 86 Stat.
 1266) and the Federal Triangle Development Act (Public Law 100-113, 101 Stat.
-735).

-(a) IN GENERAL.-
+735). - (2) PROPERTY.-The Administration has the rights, title, and interest of the Corporation in and to all property held in the name of the Corporation, except as provided in subsection (c).